Faisal bin Abdulrahman bin Muaammar: Education

 Faisal bin Muaammar received his early education in Sadus, Saudi Arabia.
 After obtaining a bachelor's degree in Sociology from the University of Riyadh (now known as King Saud University), he joined the Saudi International Scholarship Program and was sponsored by the Saudi Arabian National Guard to attend graduate school in the US.
 He earned his master's degree in Management from Webster University in St. Louis in 1985.

 Career

 Since the mid-1980s, bin Muaammar has been associated with the fields of dialogue, culture and education in Saudi Arabia, pursuing the principles of coexistence by deepening knowledge and mutual understanding among diverse communities.

 Bin Muaammar has served on the boards of a number of organizations whose mandate is to enhance education and inter-group understanding.
-Currently, he serves on the Boards of the King Abdul Aziz Foundation for Human Sciences and Islamic Studies (Morocco); the King Fahd National Library; the Administration Authority of the National Center for Documents and Archives; the Forum of Promoting Peace in Muslim Societies (United Arab Emirates); the World Scout Foundation (Switzerland), the King Abdul Aziz Foundation for Research and Archives, the National Committee for Monitoring the Custodian of the Two Holy Mosques King Abdullah bin Abdulaziz Interreligious and Intercultural Dialogue Initiatives and the UNESCO Institute for Lifelong Learning.
+Currently, he serves on the Boards of the King Abdul Aziz Foundation for Human Sciences and Islamic Studies (Morocco); the King Fahad National Library; the Administration Authority of the National Center for Documents and Archives; the Forum of Promoting Peace in Muslim Societies (United Arab Emirates); the World Scout Foundation (Switzerland), the King Abdul Aziz Foundation for Research and Archives, the National Committee for Monitoring the Custodian of the Two Holy Mosques King Abdullah bin Abdulaziz Interreligious and Intercultural Dialogue Initiatives and the UNESCO Institute for Lifelong Learning.